Amorphic79/PokeApi-For-Unity/README.md

 If a Pokemon/Item is missing, the evolution won't be added.

 ## Changelog
+- **2022-02-04**
+  - Added function to set moves to TMs and HMs.
+You find it under the Moves menu.
+(Need to add setters for move and isHM under TmItem.cs)
 - **2022-02-02**
   - Rewrote this ReadME, adding clarifications and reformatting the text.
 - **2022-02-01**